stainlesteel/Flutterfin/README.md

 - Item Page - Uses Hero + Stack to show backdrop and title/Logo at top (moves between last page), shows description, tags, ratings, other episodes, .etc.
 - Favourites Page - show Favourited items from Server
 - Video Player Page - Supports Movies/Episodes, along with episode skipping, favoriting, and auto skip next (with a Dialog)

+## Download
+No builds are currently available, you are able to build the app yourself on any official platforms, as all packages that are used support MacOS, Linux, Windows, Web, Android, and iOS.